OpenGrade

 Actors

-Tenant contacts the platform to request a score review or data deletion.
-The platform deletes check records containing the tenant's email upon request.
+Applicant contacts the platform to request a score review or data deletion.
+The platform deletes check records containing the applicant's email upon request.

-- Tenant requests score review or data deletion
+- Applicant requests score review or data deletion

-- Platform deletes check records containing tenant's email
+- Platform deletes check records containing applicant's email

 GDPR Article 17 — Right to Erasure